About our City Council

 The City Council meets on the second and fourth Tuesdays every month, at the City Council Chambers in City Hall.

 The Planning Commission reviews and takes action on planning applications and makes recommendations to the City Council on land use issues.

 The Parks and Recreation Commission makes recommendations to the City Council on matters pertaining to Belmont's Park and Recreation programs.

 This committee is comprised of senior members of the Department of Public Works, Police Department and Fire Department.
 Residents may submit traffic and parking problems and/or recommendations to the PTSC.
 The PTSC will evaluate the request based on current policy, perform field investigations if required, review existing traffic information and schedule the item for discussion at a public PTSC meeting if needed.

 About our Measure I Advisory Committee

-The Measure I (passed by voters in November 2016) Advisory Committee's duty is to review the annual audit prepared by the City's independent auditor related to the prior fiscal year's collection and expenditure of Measure I revenue (sales tax), and to transmit a report to the City Council regarding the accuracy of the auditor's findings.
+The Measure I (passed by voters in November 2016) Advisory Committee's duties are to monitor and report on how the Measure I sales tax has been spent, to review the annual audit prepared by the City's independent auditor related to the prior fiscal year's collection and expenditure of Measure I revenue (sales tax), and to transmit a report to the City Council regarding the accuracy of the auditor's findings.

 About our Audit Committee